Regenerative Medicine Treatment For ALS

 Stemedix can help coordinate patients with necessary wheelchair transportation, medical equipment, and Care Giving services as needed during their stay.
 Your Care Coordinator is available for questions and assistance.

-Latest Articles on Stem Cell Therapy for ALS & Health Awareness
+Latest Articles on Regenerative Medicine Therapy for ALS & Health Awareness

 As science continues to uncover the benefits of stem cell therapy, many trials and studies are bringing their focus to conditions with limited treatment options.
 The neurodegenerative condition amyotrophic lateral sclerosis (ALS) is one of the conditions that greatly...

 Amyotrophic lateral sclerosis (ALS) is a progressive disease of the nervous system that targets the nerve cells in the brain and the spinal cord.
 Also known as Lou Gehrig’s disease, the condition eventually causes patients to lose muscle control.
 While ALS currently...